Polygon QML Type

 Like polyline, the polygon type is a Multipart, which provides members for iterating the segments and points of each part in a polygon.
 Unlike parts in a polyline, however, each part of a polygon defines a closed area, so the end point of the last segment in the part is always in the same location as the start point of the first segment, forming a closed

 When defining a polygon part, there is no need to explicitly close it by repeating the start point as the last point.
-Polygons parts are always interpreted as enclosed areas by ArcGIS Runtime.
+Polygons parts are always interpreted as enclosed areas by this API.

 Interior rings to make donut polygons should be counter-clockwise in direction to have the correct topology.